-Belgium's EU commissioner hopeful in free press row
+Belgium's EU commission hopeful in free press row

 The issue was first made public by the Belgian daily newspaper Le Soir, which said Reynder's office aims to re-examine and find solutions to the offending paragraphs in the bill.

-Whether it is sloppy legislation making or not, Belgium has had previous run-ins with reporters over another law last year that sought to charge the press €50 security fees to cover EU summits when heads of state and government gather in Brussels.
+Whether it was just sloppy law making or not, Belgium has had previous run-ins with reporters over another law last year that sought to charge the press €50 security fees to cover EU summits when heads of state and government gather in Brussels.

 The fee was later dropped given the uproar.

-Press liberty in Belgium ranks among the world's best, scoring a nine out of 180 countries in RSF's 2019 world press freedom index.
+Press liberty in Belgium ranks among the world's best, scoring ninth out of 180 countries in RSF's 2019 world press freedom index.